Air-to-Water Heat Exchanger Reduces Operating Costs by $120,000 per year

 The furnace exhausts typically contain tar which often causes plugging in a standard emission control device.
 Special design considerations were taken to reduce these maintenance concerns and improve reliability.
 The Anguil system introduces furnace exhaust into the DFTO with a unique inlet manifold that eliminates tar build up and plugging concerns.
 Anguil also provided an induced draft system for increased safety.
 This ensures that all of the Hydrogen Cyanide emissions would be drawn into the oxidizer for destruction, protecting the company’s employees and neighborhood from the potentially lethal gas leaking out of flanges, instruments, etc.

 Because the customer’s three oxidation ovens were electrically heated, reducing the electrical consumption was a critical objective on this project.
 As part of the complete energy analysis done at this facility, Anguil understood that the oxidation ovens can require a significant amount of supplemental energy to maintain temperatures from 392°F to 572°F (200°C to 300°C).
 The customer wanted to recover as much energy as possible from the oxidizer systems to save on the electrical power used in the ovens.
-Keeping this in mind Anguil proposed several secondary heat exchangers to provide the necessary preheated makeup air back to the electrically heated ovens.
+Keeping this in mind, Anguil proposed several secondary heat exchangers to provide the necessary preheated makeup air back to the electrically heated ovens.

 The DFTO would be exhausting at 1600°F (870°C) so Anguil incorporated three shell and tube heat recovery bundles in series, following the oxidizer.
 The first two stainless steel heat exchangers would be providing preheated makeup air back to Oven #2 and Oven #3.
 The process exhaust downstream of that system still contained usable heat, so a third shell and tube heat exchanger was incorporated to preheat the combustion air used in the DFTO.
 Preheating the DFTO combustion air made the destruction device itself more energy efficient and reduced the amount of supplemental natural gas required.